inspectIT/inspectit-ocelot-demo/trading-application-k8s-demo/README.md

 ### 1. The OpenTelemetry Collector as  `Deployment`

-The OpenTelemetry Collector as `Deployment` will be used to receive traces send via Jaeger or OTLP, processes the traces, and exports them to our Jaeger collector and to system out (logging).
+The OpenTelemetry Collector as `Deployment` will be used to receive traces sent via Jaeger or OTLP, process the traces, and export them to our Jaeger collector and to system out (logging).

-* The yaml file `./otel-collector.yaml` deploys the OpenTelemetry Collector as a `Deployment` in the namespace `otel`.
+* The file `./otel-collector.yaml` deploys the OpenTelemetry Collector as a `Deployment` in the namespace `otel`.

   1. Deploy the OpenTelemetry Collector `deployment` in the namespace `otel`